-In California, there are tons of weird and wonderful places to explore and it's hard to know where to start!
-Well, look no further!
-We've rounded up 10 places we think you should check out.
+It's not just Hollywood that's weird - there are tons of strange and wonderful places to explore in California.
+We've rounded up 10 must-see places in California for anyone interested in the unusual and obscure.
 From old abandoned railroads and strange lakes to sunken ships and pygmy forests, these attractions are sure to entertain.

 Don't let the bizarre colors put you off - this lake is actually a cool place to swim in summer!

 2. Salvation Mountain